LilleAila/dotfiles/readme.md

 | Lenovo Legion Y540     | `legion-nix` | `x86_64`     |                             |
 | Oracle cloud A1        | `oci-nix`    | `aarch64`    |                             |
 | Lenovo ThinkPad e540   | `e540-nix`   | `x86_64`     | Not configured yet          |

-Currently, all the systems use the excact same configuration.
-This is all in one flake, so you should be able to install it with `sudo nixos-rebuild switch --flake "github:LilleAila/dotfiles"#<name>`.

-### Non-nixOS
-If you're not using NixOS, there is a home-manager-only output that can be used normally with `home-manager switch --flake "github:LilleAila/dotfiles"`, assuming you already have set up home-manager following the [manual](https://nix-community.github.io/home-manager).

 ### For more info, see the [docs](/docs/main.md)